Sousastep/SousaFX-docs/docs/content/sousavfx.rst

-SousaFX integrates with SousaVFX via five audio-rate control signals to provide visual effects for LED sousaphone bells.
+SousaFX integrates with SousaVFX via five audio-rate control signals to provide visual effects for `LED sousaphone bells <https://jbaylies.github.io/Electrobrass_Encyclopedia/en/master/content/tutorials/LED-sousa-bell.html>`_.
 SousaVFX may run on the same computer as SousaFX, or on a separate computer.
 For example, I have SousaFX on my mac,